Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Evaluation

 \textbf{Analysis on Neurotoxin.} Neurotoxin aims to address the durability issue of backdoor attacks in FL settings, which ensures that the backdoor persists in the global model even after the attacker stops uploading poisoned updates.
 During FL training, Neurotoxin leverages the concept of the L2 norm, a mathematical function that represents the magnitude of a vector.
 Neurotoxin observes that the majority of the L2 norm of the aggregated benign gradient is contained in a small number of coordinates, which implies that benign updates tend to cluster in a narrow range and consequently, the aggregated gradient direction is likely to point towards this cluster.
 Therefore, Neurotoxin identifies and targets the parameters that get minimal changes in magnitude during training, as illustrated in Figure \ref{neurotoxinfig} in the Appendix.
 These relatively stable parameters are less likely to be significantly affected by benign updates, thereby mitigating the risk of the backdoor being overwritten by future updates.

-However, our experimental results shown above do not demonstrate the anticipated effectiveness of Neurotoxin.
-Despite employing this attack strategy, the backdoor accuracy exhibits a similar decline as the baseline attack after the attacker exits the training process at round 50.
-This observation is also present in our BadSFL experiments and needs further investigation.
+However, our results do not confirm Neurotoxin's expected effectiveness.
+Despite using this strategy, backdoor accuracy declines similarly to the baseline attack after the attacker exits at round 50.
+This trend is also observed in \name experiments, warranting further investigation.